mazur/advent-of-code-2024/README.md

 - AI makes simple misstakes like mixing up logical tests.
 - WOW!
 AI loves complicated solutions.
 I tried to get me to implement part 2 using a dependency graphg and Kahn's algorithm.
 Way to over engineer it AI buddy!
 - Personal refelction is that the more/better help I get the less fun I'm having solving the puzzles.

+### Day 06
+- Damn I hate JavaScript.
+I hate Sets and Maps and how they work.
+The langauge is so primitive!
+- I'm getting into the flow of working with AI, but damn it is dumb.
+- The rythem is something like, prompt, run tests, debug, prompt, clean up manualy.
+- While useful at times I do find it annoying that it keeps changing and rewriting code from scratch, even when not needed.
+- AI also sucks att efficient codeand optimizing code.
+The first solution I had for part 2 today took 8s to run.
+I would have never implemented it that way to begin with.
+The AI also failed all optimization attempts.
+I finally did a manual optimization, which isn't the best one; but it brings it donw to 2s - and that was only a very minor change that the AI couldn't figure out.